 An independent safety board has reviewed all the available data on the AstraZeneca/Oxford University vaccine.
 The assessment concluded that there was no evidence that the adverse event was caused by the vaccine.
 As of today, the trials have restarted in all participating countries except the US.
 There does not appear to be any further impediment to restarting in the US, just approval bureaucracy.
 Importantly though, this does not mean that the adverse event was conclusively not vaccine-related, only that the random incidence of the problem without a vaccine is high enough that it is completely possible that this was unrelated to the vaccine.
-This is great news and keeps all 3 (and as of this week, 4) major vaccine trials on track for an initial public data analysis sometime next month.
+This is great news and keeps all 3 (and as of this week, 4) major vaccine trials on track for an initial public data analysis some time next month.

 Additionally, Pfizer, the manufacturer of one of the other major candidate vaccines announced this week that their initial trials indicate that the vaccine meets safety thresholds.
-The next issue for this vaccine is its effectiveness.
+The next issue with this vaccine is its effectiveness.

 Remember that effectiveness does not have to be complete prevention of the disease to declare victory.
 In some years, the flu vaccine only is about 40-50% effective against the circulating strains of that particular year, but this is still enough to significantly reduce the danger of flu to society.